djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 7.2 Make sure "Global" and the region of your cloud account is selected in dropdown.
  <img width="1000" alt="image" src="hands-on-lab-assets/image38.3.png">

 7.3  Select available watsonx.ai runtime service.
-(Look for the service with Type "watsonx.ai runtime")
+(Look for the service with Type "watsonx.ai Runtime")
  <img width="1000" alt="image" src="hands-on-lab-assets/image38.4.png">

+Once that's done, navigate to agent lab again (by clicking on hamburger menu in top left and then clicking on "Home", then clicking on "Agent Lab")

 8. In “Instructions” field, paste this prompt “You are a helpful Human Resources Assistant that uses tools to answer questions in detail.
 Please use website https://www.cipd.org/en/knowledge/factsheets/hr-policies-factsheet/ to give answers to user questions.
 When greeted, say “Hi, I am HR agent, How can I help you?”

 <img width="1000" alt="image" src="hands-on-lab-assets/image39.png">